wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 I cannot see what is wrong with the current heading structure.
 Perhaps we can discuss this altogether.

+### Bullet item 10 and 11

-### Some aria-label was added, but I am unsure if it is actually needed as the main content, in this context there will only be 1 navigation section in the "main" element
+> Some aria-label was added, but I am unsure if it is actually needed as the main content, in this context there will only be 1 navigation section in the "main" element
+>

-#### I am suggesting to remove the aria-label
+> I am suggesting to remove the aria-label

+(*comment made by duboisp on November 12, 2020*)

 ARIA usage is a tricky subject matter.

 If this code is what you are talking about

-{::nomarkdown}
 {% raw %}
 <pre>
 	<code>